Gold (Rush album)

 Gold is a compilation album by Canadian rock band Rush, released on April 25, 2006.

-The Gold compilation is a repackaging of the two 1997 Rush compilation albums Retrospective I and Retrospective II, with the exception of the third track of Retrospective I "Something for Nothing," which has been removed and replaced by "Working Man" (last track, #14) on the first disc.
+It is a repackaging of the two 1997 Rush compilation albums, Retrospective I and Retrospective II, with the exception of the third track of the former, "Something for Nothing", which has been removed and replaced by "Working Man" on the first disc as the last track.